khalil5754/khalil5754.github.io/_posts/2023-02-28-your-new-blog-post.md

 Important to note is that while indexes do increase performance, there are still some drawbacks to consider.
 Indexing requires more storage space for our newly created nodes, and they will also create a slight slowdown in write speed.

-## Using SQL Server's Unique Merge Function
+##SQL Server's Unique Merge Function

 SQL Server and MySQL share many similarities - their differences mainly come from scalability (SQL Server scales better) and security wherein SQL Server is also inherently more secure due to built-in encryption and role-based access control.
 There are small functionality differences, such as the use of a MERGE command in MS SQL which can perform INSERT, UPDATE, and DELETE functions in just one line.
 The syntax differences are relatively small - LIMIT in MySQL is TOP in MS SQL and instead of CAST, MS SQL uses TRY_CONVERT.
 Overall for an enterprise focused on security, performance, and scalability, MS SQL is likely the right choice.